jzheng100823/hic/README.md

-These are the files to the project you can run this on locally by copying the folders and running it using any text editor or how you run html code.
+These are the files for HIC Project Part 2.
+You can run this locally by copying the folders and using any text editor or how you run html code.
 The website is also hosted at
 https://jzheng100823.github.io/hicproj/.
 We made a couple of changes from our original design in Balsamiq.
 One change is the addition of a contact page